|

 intake shutters mounted on the opposite end of the structure (Shown in picture).

-it is cold outside.
 An exhaust fan system should be able to make a complete change

 temperatures in the greenhouse at a reasonable level.
 If you aren't sure what